 You don’t need a large garden plot to grow your pizza garden.
 All of the plants you need can easily be grown in containers or a small area.

 Basil is an annual plant that grows well in containers and is a great choice for your pizza garden.
-It’s a great companion plant for tomatoes.
+It can be interplanted with your tomatoes, and not only enhances the taste of tomatoes but deters the tomato hornworm.

 Oregano is an herb that can be dried and added to your homemade pizza sauce or fresh on your pizza.